weaveworks-experiments/weave-kube/README.md

 Weave Net integration with Kubernetes for seamless turn-up

-This repo contains a DaemonSet config for Kubernetes to install Weave Net with one command, and the source code for the image which makes that happen.
+This repo contains a Kubernetes add-on (a DaemonSet) to install Weave Net with one command, and the source code for the image which makes that happen.